0xricksanchez/like-dbg/README.md

 LIKE-DBG (*LI*nux-*KE*rnel-*D*e*B*u*G*ger) aims at automating the boring steps when trying to set up a Linux kernel debugging environment.
 I set out to dive into kernel exploitation research and found existing solutions not usable enough.
-Hence, this is my attempt at making all necessary pre-steps before one can even think about diving into the research as painless and fun as possible.
+Hence, this is an attempt at making all necessary pre-steps before one can even think about diving into research as painless and fun as possible.
 All steps from building a kernel, running it inside an emulated environment, and attaching a debugger are transparently done inside docker containers to keep system requirements minimal.
-Currently, there's a dedicated docker container for every step:
+Currently, there's a dedicated docker container for every of the following steps:

 * Building the kernel
 * Creating a root file system to use with the kernel